zeeduino/arduino-xc/HOWTO.md

 As a quick start help, you can also use **`src/board.c`** and **`inc/board.h`** files and copy them into your project.

-Create an empty C++ project using your chip's development environment (for short, we'll call it IDE from now on) and add basicSketch.cpp to it.
+Create an empty C++ executable project using your chip's development environment (for short, we'll call it IDE from now on) and add basicSketch.cpp to it.
 Your IDE should have created a source file which contains **main()** function.
 If that file only contains the main() function and nothing else of importance, you should delete that file.
 If the file contains some important bits and pieces, like chip initialization code, you should just delete the **main()** function and leave the file in the project.

 Next, add references to the project to:
 - arduino-xc library